Tbilisi Quest “Stories of Sololaki”

 Quest tour on your mobile device is an entertaining self-guided walk through the district of Sololaki in Tbilisi.
-Take a journey around the most luxurious places of 19th century Tbilisi, find clues, solve puzzles and get acquainted with the life of the Georgian elite of that time.
+Take a journey around the most luxurious places of 19th century Tbilisi, find clues, look for answers around you, solve puzzles and get acquainted with the life of the Georgian elite of that time.

 - Receive a link to the Quest and open it on your mobile device.